October 1, 2024

 Are mammograms safe?

-Yes.
-Mammography has helped reduce breast cancer mortality in the U.S. by nearly 40% since 1990.
+Very well.
+Mammograms have helped reduce breast cancer deaths in the U.S. by nearly 40% since 1990.

 3 tips for your next mammogram